Python SDK

 Getting started

 The Transcription core class provides interfaces to submit tasks, wait for completion, and query results.
-Two recognition methods:
+Two calling methods are available:

-Asynchronous submission and synchronous waiting: Submit a task and block until it completes to get the result.
+Asynchronous submission and synchronous waiting: Submit a task and block the current thread until the task completes.

 Asynchronous submission and asynchronous query: Submit a task and query the result when needed.